-It is often quite challenging to handhold the OM-2n with ISO 100 or slower speed films (ISO 25, ISO 50, etc).
-This is due to the fact that without full sun, the exposure times will take more time than what you’re able to handhold without causing motion blur.
+It might be challenging to handhold the OM-2n with ISO 100 or slower films (ISO 25, ISO 50, etc).
+This is due to the fact that without full sun, the exposure times can take more time than what you could handhold without resulting in motion blur.

-To get around this you’ll need to use a fast lens, tripod, and/or flash.
-Using a fast ISO 400 or ISO 800 film often makes the extra equipment not needed.
+To get around this you’ll need to use a tripod, a fast lens, and/or a flash.
+Using a high speed ISO 400 or ISO 800 film can make the additional gear unnecessary.

-As a quick note, the ISO knob is marked as ASA on the Olympus OM-2n.
-The transition to using ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).
+As a quick note, the ISO knob is listed as ASA on the Olympus OM-2n.
+The switch to labeling ISO from ASA (American Standards Association) came after the creation of the International Standards Organization (ISO).

-Latitude is the amount of stops film can be overexposed while keeping good photographs.
-Professional film stocks have a greater latitude to go along with a somewhat higher cost.
+Latitude is the number of stops a film can be overexposed while having satisfactory photographs.
+Pro film emulsions have a greater latitude paired with a somewhat higher cost.

-Negative film has more latitude than transparency film.
-That is a reason why it is deemed to be more challenging to work with.
+Negative film has more latitude compared to reversal film.
+That is a reason why it is considered difficult to work with.

-Dynamic range is the difference between the shadows and highlights details of a photo that can be captured.
-Sections of a photograph that fall out of this range will be seen as totally white overexposed highlights or black underexposed shadows.
+Dynamic range is the difference between the darkest and brightest parts of an image that can be recorded.
+Parts of an image that are not in this range will be rendered as white overexposed highlights or completely black underexposed shadows.